Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Experiments

-Shortcutting a path after it was found leads to faster convergence than using only informed sampling (\cref{fig:shortcutting}) while not affecting the optimality or completeness properties of the planners.
+\paragraph{Shortcutting in the planner} Shortcutting a path after it was found leads to faster convergence than using only informed sampling (\cref{fig:shortcutting}) while not affecting the optimality or completeness properties of the planners.
 This effect is more pronounced in high-dimensional scenarios.
-If we only do shortcutting, but not locally informed sampling, the planner does not converge to the same solution.